 What is SearchGPT & why is it important for your business?

-GPT Search is OpenAI's AI-powered search engine that accesses data from the web in real time - not just training data.
-In contrast to a classic Google search, you don't get a list of links, but a contextual answer in a conversational style.
+GPT Search is OpenAI's AI-powered search engine that accesses data from the web in real time – not just training data.
+In contrast to the classic Google search, however, you do not get a list of links, but a contextual answer in a conversational style.

-ChatGPT is not the only tool with an AI search function (if web browsing is activated).
+ChatGPT is not the only tool with an AI search function (when web browsing is activated).
 The GPT Search is also available on other platforms such as perplexity.ai or in Microsoft Copilot.

 Where does your company come into play?
-The websites from which the information originates are named as sources and linked or quoted directly.
-So if you can provide a "good" answer to the question posed via your content, you will remain visible even without a number 1 ranking.
+The websites from which the information comes are named as sources and linked or quoted directly.
+So, if you can provide a “gut” answer to the question asked via your content, you will remain visible even without a number 1 ranking.

-What's what: SearchGPT vs ChatGPT Search vs Google vs AI Overviews
+What is what: SearchGPT vs. ChatGPT Search vs. Google vs. AI Overviews

-As we dive deeper into GPT Search and SEO, it's important to categorize the different tools and channels - after all, OpenAI's SearchGPT tool isn't the only one shaking up the market right now.
+If we delve deeper into GPT Search and SEO, it is important to classify the various tools and channels – after all, OpenAI's tool SearchGPT is not the only thing that is currently shaking up the market.
 Here is an overview of the various players:

 |